 The Narrative in Art

 Aspects of its Genesis and Development

 June 1, 1982 - September 3, 1982

 The Human Perspective

 * Ernst Barlach

 The Narrative Impulse in Modern and Contemporary Art

 Pechstein, Hermann Max

-Copies of Sue Coe’s Bully: Master of the Global Merry-Go-Round may be ordered from the gallery for $18.00 in paperback.
-Frank Noelker’s book Captive Beauty: Zoo Portraits is available for $50.00 in hardcover, or $25.00 in paperback.
+We would like to thank all the friends, artists and colleagues who have helped us with this exhibition, including the Clementine Gallery, Eric Fischl, Don Hanson, Alexis Rockman, Martha Rosler and David Zwirner.
+Copies of Sue Coe’s Pit’s Letter may be ordered from the gallery for $22.00.
+Alexis Rockman’s book Carnivorous Nights: On the Trail of the Tasmanian Tiger (with text by Margaret Mittelbach and Michael Crewdson) is available for $25.00.
 If you order by mail, please add $8.00 per book to cover shipping and handling; New York residents, also add sales tax.
 Checklist entries include catalogue raisonné numbers, where applicable.
 Unless otherwise indicated, image dimensions are given for the prints and full dimensions for all other works, including photographs.